HelgeSverre/gs-plugin-installer/README.md

 - Installing one or multiple plugins
 - Uninstalling one or multiple plugins
-- Sort plugins by name, author and whether or not its installed or not.
+- Order/Sort plugins by name, author and whether or not its installed or not.
 - Search for plugins by name, author and it's installation status